ankowals/saf/README.md

 	ToDo before 1.0:
 		1) prepare step to trigger IE via autoIT script to handle windows authentication with Selenium (autoIT script available)
 		2) move documentation to pdf file and wiki, add screenshots of test executed in cmd as well as in IDE, add screenshots of tests reports as well as tests logs
-		3) add git usage documentation (documnetation almost complete) and xpath creation documentation (documentation available)
+		3) add git usage documentation (documentation almost complete) and xpath creation documentation (documentation available)
 		4) describe how to extract table content and parse it to a list of maps using jsoup lib

 	----------------------------------